philippeauriach/cpx-research-SDK-ReactNative/cpx_research_sdk_react_native/Readme.md

 The CPX Widget will take the available space.

-Here is an example using React Navigation, where the CPX Widget is only displayed on the Home Page (for further details please have a look at the demo app in the demo_app sub folder.
+Here is an example using React Navigation, where the CPX Widget is only displayed on the Home Page (for further details please have a look at the demo app in the demo_app sub folder on GitHub.
 There you will find this exact example).
 ```jsx
 // App.jsx